fastruby/blog/_posts/2020-06-17-ombulabs-open-source-guidelines.markdown

 # README

-When creating a new OSS project these are some important things it should have.
+When creating a new OSS project these are some important things it should have:
 - Description of the project
 - Steps on how to setup the project
 - A contributing guide